juancho11gm/Trello/README.md

 Basic [Trello](https://trello.com) clone created with:

 - Vite & Vitest 🛡.
+- React (Context and useReducer) ⚛.
-- React & TypeScript 🕹.
+- TypeScript 🕹.
 - Eslint & Prettier 🧹.
 - Styled Components 💅🏻.
 - React Beautiful Dnd 🪄.
 - RTL & Playright 🧪.
 - Vercel ▲.

+You can create Columns and Tasks within columns.
+You can only drag and drop the tasks to the columns ahead it.

 ## Available Scripts